 The Investment Manager has a proprietary framework for taking the PAI indicators into account, which differs depending on the type of indicator.
-Where applicable, the Investment Manager has assigned red flag to issuers which are considered to cause significant harm to an environmental or social objective.
+Where applicable, the Investment Manager has assigned a red flag to issuers which are considered to cause significant harm to an environmental or social objective.
 These issuers will be excluded from the investment universe for this sub-fund.
-Furthermore, due diligence will be carried out on every company by portfolio managers and ESG analysts.
-Where PAI data does not exist, the team will seek to qualitatively assess Do No Significant Harm on a best-efforts basis.
-This may include engaging directly with companies to ask them for the missing data.